LABSS/NetLogo2Mesa/Tutorial.md

 end
 ```

-This procedure iterates over all nodes that are infected and have reached the time of testing and gives them a chance to become resistant or susceptible again. we create again a method inside VirusModel and call it do_virus_check.
+This procedure iterates over all nodes that are infected and have reached the time of testing and gives them a chance to become resistant or susceptible again.
+We create again a method inside VirusModel and call it do_virus_check.
 This is pretty simple and I don't think it needs any further explanation.

 ```python
 def do_virus_check(self):